Pia Mia: 2013–2017: The Gift, The Gift 2 and breakthrough

-2019–present: Acting and label changes
+2019–2023: Acting, label changes, My Side, Christmas

 In 2019, Perez made her acting debut, portraying Tristan in the film After.
 Correspondingly, she released the single, "Bitter Love", which served as the film's theme song.
 On June 20, 2019, Perez released "Crybaby" featuring Theron Theron as a promotional single.
-Following this, she released promotional singles "Feel Up" with American rapper YG on September 5, 2019, and "Don't Get Me Started" with rapper Gunna and producer Carnage on October 2, 2019.
+Following this, she released the standalone singles "Feel Up" with American rapper YG on September 5, 2019, and "Don't Get Me Started" with rapper Gunna and producer Carnage on October 2, 2019.
 All four singles were released under Perez's independent record label Cherry Pie Records.

 On May 14, 2020, it was announced that Perez had signed to Electric Feel Entertainment and Republic Records.
 Perez released the single "Princess", her first single released under her new label, on May 15, 2020.
-In an interview with Idolator, Perez confirmed the release of the single "Hot", which will feature on her upcoming debut studio album.
-"Hot" was released on July 24, 2020, later accompanied by a visualizer for the song, released on September 14.
-A remix of the song featuring Sean Paul and Flo Milli was released on October 27, 2020.
-A visualizer for the remix version was released on October 30.
+In an interview with Idolator, Perez confirmed the release of the single "Hot", which was intended to feature on her then-upcoming debut studio album under Electric Feel and Republic; the album was scrapped.
+"Hot" was released on July 24, 2020, and was later accompanied by a visualizer for the song shot on Guam; it was released on September 14.
+A remix of the song featuring Sean Paul and Flo Milli was released on October 27, 2020, and a music video for the remix version was released on October 30.

-In 2020, Perez announced that she had written a book titled The Princess Diaries: Sand, Glitter and Silicone which will be released chapter by chapter via Wattpad.
+In 2020, Perez announced that she had written her first novel titled The Princess Diaries: Sand, Sequins and Silicone which was released via Wattpad.
 On October 1, 2021, Perez released the My Side EP, which was preceded by the singles "730" and "Only One".
 The EP is her first since 2017's The Gift 2.
-A holiday EP titled Christmas was released one month after on November 1, 2021.
+A holiday EP titled Christmas was released one month later on November 1, 2021.

+2024-present: Anti Romantica, novels

 On September 23, 2024, Perez released her debut studio album Anti Romantica ten years after her debut EP.
 In the interview with Cake the Mag, Perez stated that the title of the album was inspired by her experiences in Hollywood and the music industry.
 The deluxe version was released three months later on December 13, 2024.
+Her second novel, titled Sand, Sequins & Silicone, was released in 2024, followed by her third novel Diamonds, Deception & Destiny in 2025.

+In January 2026, Perez officially released the standalone single "Underneath" featuring Nic Nac.
+The song was previously released in an unfinished form to SoundCloud in 2016, and was remastered and released on January 30, 2026.
+On March 13, Perez released the single "Island Girl" which was followed by "Hey Haters" on May 22; the latter is part of Diane Warren's reggae compilation album named Songs in the Key Of Diane.